RuiAreiasMAT/mat.tap.query.api/docs/Authorization.md

 ## Validate Access Token

 In order to test the token you just obtained with Postman, try getting the sessions in the database using `/api/v1/connections/{connection name}/sessions`.
 Before making the GET request, navigate to **Authorization** tab in Postman, under **TYPE** dropdown, select **Bearer Token** and paste the access token you obtained from the token endpoint in the textbox next to **Token** as shown below.
 If the token is valid, you will get `200 OK` response and will be able to see sessions in the database if there is any.
-If the token is valid, you will receive `401 Unauthorized` response:
+If the token is invalid, you will receive `401 Unauthorized` response:

 <img src="validate_token_postman_new_api.png" alt="drawing" width="80%"/>